 Faith in Texas is a Texas-based organization with an interfaith structure focused on advancing a left-leaning approach to social matters.
 It is a member of the national Faith in Action coalition of religious-left community organizing groups.

 Faith in Texas has four primary campaigns: Live Free Texas, LA RED, Voter Engagement, and Moral Economy.
 Live Free Texas focuses on reducing incarceration and gun violence by changing police training, ending money bails, reforming criminal justice policies, and building communities of trust.
 1 The LA RED (Liberation, Action, Respect, Equity, Dignity) campaign focuses on leadership development in immigrant communities, training immigrants on measures to take in the event of deportation, and supporting liberal expansionist immigration policy changes.
 2 The voter engagement campaign aims to inform participants, through a left-wing approach, on electoral issues including immigration, criminal justice reform, and education.
 3 The moral economy campaign seeks the elimination of short-term loans and focuses on housing and healthcare for lower class communities.
 4

 Daves v.
 Dallas

-Akilah S. Wallace is the executive director for Faith in Texas.
-Wallace holds a bachelor’s degree in human services management and leadership from the University or North Texas in Dallas and has worked in public advocacy and philanthropy for much of her career.
-She is a founding chair of HERitage Giving Fund, which provides grants to organizations that, according to their website, must serve African-American women in Northern Texas, must be led by African-American women, must demonstrate initiatives to take down alleged socio-economic obstacles for African-American women, and must seek strategies that provide opportunities for African-American women.
+Akilah S. Wallace was the former the executive director for Faith in Texas.
+Wallace has worked in public advocacy and philanthropy for much of her career.
+7 She was a founding chair of HERitage Giving Fund, which provides grants to organizations that, according to their website, must serve African-American women in Northern Texas, must be led by African-American women, must demonstrate initiatives to take down alleged socio-economic obstacles for African-American women, and must seek strategies that provide opportunities for African-American women.
 8